SYNOPSIS

 flag | The flag that will set the variable. eg –customer |

-type | The type of the value. either string, list, select, or boolean.
+type | We set the type of the value: either string, list, select, or boolean.
 Strings include numbers and require a value.
-Lists support multiple instances of the flag on the command line and the variable is a Tcl list of all the values.
-Select.
-Choose one of the valid options.
-Booleans.
-If present the value of the variable is set to 1, otherwise it will be 0. |
+Lists support multiple instances of the flag on the command line, and the variable is a Tcl list of all the values.
+For Select, you choose one of the valid options.
+For Booleans, if the flag is present, we set the variable’s value to 1; otherwise, it will be 0. |

 usage | A string to add to the USAGE message that is printed if there is an error. |

 required | This argument is required.
-1 – required 0 – not required If the variable is required but not present the USAGE message is printed and your program will exit.
-Default is not required and supplying this variable is optional. |
+1 – required 0 – not required If you don’t provide the required variable, we print the USAGE message, and your program will exit.
+By default, the variable isn’t required, and supplying it is optional. |

 default | Default value if argument is a string or list. |